 It’s a journey of self-discovery and acceptance.

 You have this place inner knowing within you.
 You can think of it as the soul, your higher self, or your inner voice.

 As you listen to the soul and follow what it needs, you’re being true to yourself.

 Picture the soul as a seed within you.

 The seed is there, planted and eager to grow.
 But the seed needs water, fertilizer, and sunlight.

-And you must be true to yourself, so that at the end of your life, or midway through, you don’t feel like your life was all wrong.
+And you must listen to soul guidance, so that at the end of your life, or midway through, you don’t feel like you lived without full expression.

-For example, if you’re afraid, you acknowledge it.
-If you’re feeling insecure, feel that instead of ignoring or judging the emotion.
+For example, if you’re afraid, acknowledge it.
+If you’re feeling insecure, feel insecure instead of ignoring or judging it.

 And, you don’t have to feel your emotions in front of people if you don’t want to!

-Part of being your true self is feeling emotions in a way that is safe for you.
+Part of respecting yourself is feeling emotions in a way that is safe for you.